 Our contaminated land team is driven by a passion to get sustainable schemes approved by the planners as soon as possible for you.

-Contaminated land management is driven by the need to protect human health and controlled waters, based on the policies of the Local Authority and the Environment Agency so at Peak Associates we have extensive experience of contaminated land management on both operational facilities and also on sites identified for development.
+Contaminated land management is driven by the need to protect human health and controlled waters, based on the policies of the Local Authority and the Environment Agency.
+So at Peak Associates, we have extensive experience of contaminated land management on both operational facilities and also on sites identified for development.

-Our services include:
+Our services for developers include: